top of page

 Techniques for Conflict Resolution in PE

-• Seek to Solve: Focus on finding realistic solutions collaboratively.
+• Seek to Solve: Focus on finding a realistic solution, not winning the argument.

 Establishing a Conflict Corner & Implementing Rock-Paper-Scissors Solutions